Chicago is one of my family’s favorite destinations, as it’s just a two-and-a-half hour drive from our home in

 But if you DO need to hop a plane to get there, Chicago’s Midway Airport is a major hub for Southwest Airlines, our very favorite airline and on which we fly almost free everywhere!

-Download my free ebook below that shows you how to easily earn the Southwest Companion Pass, so one person can always fly free with you, and net 110,000 points you can use for free travel!
+Download my free cheat sheet below that shows you 10 Things You Must Know to Earn the Southwest Companion Pass, so one person can always fly free with you, and net 125,000 points you can use for free travel!

 29 Awesome Things to Do in Chicago